Carpet: Etymology and usage

-The term carpet comes from Latin carpita and Old French carpite.
-One derivation of the term states that the French term came from the Old Italian carpita, from the verb carpire meaning 'to pluck'.
-The Online Etymology Dictionary states that the term carpet was first used in English in the late 13th century, with the meaning 'coarse cloth', and by the mid-14th century, "tablecloth, [or] bedspread".
-The word comes from Old French carpite 'heavy decorated cloth, carpet', from Medieval Latin or Old Italian carpita 'thick woolen cloth', which may derive from Latin carpere 'to card, pluck'.
+According to the Online Etymology Dictionary the term carpet was first used in English in the late 13th century, with the meaning 'coarse cloth', and by the mid-14th century, "tablecloth, or bedspread".
+The word comes from Old French carpite 'heavy decorated cloth, carpet', from Medieval Latin or Old Italian carpita 'thick woolen cloth', which may derive from Latin carpere, meaning 'to card, pluck'.
 The Latin word "carpet" was introduced in the 13th century by the Florentines from the Middle Armenian word կարպետ (carpet).
 The meaning of the term carpet shifted in the 15th century to refer to floor coverings.

-The terms carpet and rug are often interchangeable, though carpet generally refers to wall-to-wall carpet, which is fastened to the floor and cut to fit a specific room, while rugs or mats are usually loose-laid and free-floating floor coverings smaller than an entire room.
-Another definition treats rugs as of lower quality or of smaller size, with carpets quite often having finished ends.
-A third common definition states that a carpet is permanently fixed in place while a rug is simply laid out on the floor.
+The terms carpet and rug are often interchangeable.
+Carpet more often refers to wall-to-wall carpet that is fastened to the floor and cut to fit a specific room, or smaller than an entire room, but of high quality with finished ends.
+Rugs or mats are usually loose-laid and free-floating floor coverings smaller than an entire room, and may be of lower quality and smaller size.
 Historically, the term carpet was also applied to table and wall coverings, as carpets were not commonly used on the floor in European interiors until the 15th century.

 The term rug was first used in English in the 1550s, with the meaning 'coarse fabric'.
-The term is of Scandinavian origin, comparable to Norwegian rugga 'coarse coverlet', from Old Norse rogg 'shaggy tuft', from Proto-Germanic *rawwa-.
+The term is of Scandinavian origin, comparable to Norwegian rugga 'coarse coverlet', from Old Norse rogg 'shaggy tuft', from Proto-Germanic rawwa.
 The meaning of rug "evolved to 'coverlet, wrap' (1590s), then 'mat for the floor' (1808)".